ChristoGrab/ChristoGrab/README.md

 - 👋 Hi there, I’m Christo, an aspiring software engineer based out of Chicago, IL.
 - 👀 Some of my many interests include History, Traveling, Science Fiction, Theatre, Cooking, Astronomy, Video Games, and on and on the list goes!
 - 🌱 I just graduated from App Academy's Software Engineering course, and I'm currently working on fleshing out my capstone project, a full-stack web app designed to emulate popular site Etsy, but set in the comically grim Warhammer 40K universe.
-- 📫 How to reach me: christo.grab@gmail.com or www.linkedin.com/in/christo-grabowski-894a82a6

 ## Current Tech Stacks